DisabledAbel/M3U-playlist-porxy/README.md

-UPDSTES: Vercel Deployment Guide

 🔄 How to Update Your Live Vercel App

-Whenever you make changes to the app, here’s how to get the latest version live on Vercel:

-1️⃣ Make Your Changes
-Edit your files on your computer as needed.

-2️⃣ Push Changes to GitHub
-In your project folder, open Terminal and run:

-git commit -am "Describe what you updated" git push
-3️⃣ Vercel Auto-Deploys!
-Once you push your changes to GitHub, Vercel automatically redeploys your app with the new changes. 🚀 No extra steps needed!
+Vercel automatically redeploys your app with the new changes. 🚀 No extra steps needed!

 You can track the deployment progress on your Vercel Dashboard.